Resources on Social Ethics

 Global Exchange- works on a wide array of campaigns against 'free trade', in favor of 'fair trade,' etc.

-Fair Trade Federation - resources concerning fair trade and how to purchase fair trade products
+Fair World Project - resources concerning fair trade and how to purchase fair trade products

 Ten Thousand Villages - an online source for many different types of fair trade goods